JaredReisinger/wordpressed/README.md

 - [ ] Generate route path (regexp match) parameters

-- [ ] Generate response types for routes/endpoints _(It appears that the WordPress developers didn’t think reponses needed to be discoverable… I don’t believe there is **any** queryable/parseable response information at all.:facepalm:)_
+- [ ] Generate response types for routes/endpoints _(It appears that the WordPress developers didn’t think reponses needed to be discoverable… I don’t believe there is **any** queryable/parseable response information at all, sadly.)_

 - [x] Create route/endpoint-to-argument type safety